Bristol Palin’s Ex-Boyfriend And His Wife Not Returning To ‘Teen Mom OG’

 Although they may not be returning to the show, Sunny revealed that there is a possibility something else is in the works saying, “But we will see how another project is coming along to where that might be possible!”

-As previously reported by Inquisitr, earlier this year Sunny revealed that she and Levi had been filming for Teen Mom OG.
+As previously reported by The Inquisitr, Sunny revealed earlier this year that she and Levi had been filming for Teen Mom OG.
 Despite the fact that they were in fact filming, Sunny even admitted that she didn’t know what footage they would “end up using.”

 It is unclear when Teen Mom OG will return to MTV or who all will return for the new season.
-Initially it was reported that everyone was on board, but now fans are wondering who will and won’t return.
+Initially, it was reported that everyone was on board, but now fans are wondering who will and won’t return.

 View this post on Instagram